ricardobecheli/ricardobecheli/README.md

 ![](https://github.com/ricardobecheli/ricardobecheli/blob/main/images/monacode.jpg)

 # Hi!
-I'm a front-end dev.
+I'm a front-end dev and Scrum Master.

 And I'm in search of my first professional work in this area.
 I owe my technical growth to the excellent quality of the following courses: